-It is observed from Table 2 that the dynamic range of fO in Table 2 is smaller than that in Table 1.
-Thus, the fO values in each row in Table 2 can be approximately represented by the largest fO value of each row without introducing much error.
-As shown in Table 3, 2D fO table with 34 elements is simplified to a 1D table with 3 values.
+It is observed that the range of fO in Table 2 is smaller than that in Table 1.
+In this way, the fO values in each row in Table 2 can be represented by the largest fO value.
+Mathematically, mWeight is also changed correspondingly into 7-bit range.

 Table 3 – simplified table of fO